jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Forecasts for cloud storage consumption
     - Audits of backup and restore events
   - Uses Log Analytics as its logging service
+- Restore
+  - You can only restore a virtual machine by creating a new VM, restoring a disk, or replace the existing VM disk.
+  - When recovering files, you can’t restore files to a previous or future operating system version.
+For example, you can’t restore a file from a Windows Server 2016 VM to Windows Server 2012 or a Windows 8 computer.
+You can restore files from a VM to the same server operating system, or to the compatible client operating system.

 - Terms
   - Crash-consistent Backup
     - Crash-consistent backups allow for consistent backups of files on disk.
 A crash-consistent backup takes a snapshot of all the files at the exact same time.
 This means that any files that rely on each other are at the same point in time, and thus they are consistent.
 The very term “crash-consistent” refers to the fact that capturing the backup is like capturing a restore point at the instant leading up to the server crashing or being powered off or reset.